-As luck would have it, we eyed a few customers and approached them when they were further away from the original location.
+As luck would have it, we eyed a few consumers and approached them when they were further away from the original location.
 Success!

 Most of my immersion trips are overseas, where English is not the main language.
-I get annoyed at myself for not being able to interview non-English speaking customers.
-Having seasoned, outgoingtranslators does help a lot!
-If you feel awkward standing around waiting for a translated answer, feel free to step away and let the translator interview the customer without feeling pressured.
+I get annoyed at myself for not being able to interview non-English speaking consumers.
+Having seasoned, outgoing translators does help a lot!
+If you feel awkward standing around waiting for a translated answer, feel free to step away and let the translator interview the consumer without feeling pressured.
 Be sure it’s all recorded for transcription later.